25+ Thanksgiving Words and Phrases You’ll Be Thankful For

 The Pilgrims were very religious people.
 They were all Christians belonging to the Puritan or Methodist branches of Christianity.
 However, one thing all the Pilgrims had in common is that they were Separatists.
 They did not believe in how their churches were being managed in England, so they wanted to practice their religious ideas freely in a new territory far away from England.

-Example: The Pilgrims had difficulties with farming when they arrived to America.
+Example: The Pilgrims had difficulties with farming when they arrived in America.

 Example: Every year, millions of Muslim pilgrims perform the hajj, which is a pilgrimage to Mecca, Saudi Arabia.